-Following approval of the Plan by the Commission, the key operational steps will be (a) issue a Request for Proposals (RFP) for power supply and select a competitive supplier, (b) implement a public information program, including a 30-day opt-out period, and (c) enroll consumers and provide service, including quarterly notifications.
+Following approval of the Plan by the Commission, the key operational steps will be (a) issue a Request for Proposals (RFP) for power supply and select a competitive supplier, (b) implement a public information program, including a 30-day opt-out period, and (c) enroll consumers and provide electric supply service, including quarterly notifications regarding the sources and renewable content of the power supply.
 The implementation of an aggregation requires extensive interaction between the Municipality, the Competitive Supplier, and National Grid.